lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

   Rock Salt of [Pinch of Salt](https://wiki.spiralknights.com/A_Pinch_of_Salt) at the [Research Site](https://wiki.spiralknights.com/A_Pinch_of_Salt#Gate_Map) does not glow, which would most definitely explude it as a candidate for nature of glow at Amu-Sol or Ancient Grove.

-Due to everfrost's themes and more explored applications of moonstone, we suggest, that an underlying logic connects the two, but, as far as designs go, specifically of Triglav, mentioned earlier, we consider _writings of Amu-Sol to be made of moonstone_, while _Call of The Colossi mineral remains ambigious, potentially moonstone_, too.
+Due to everfrost's themes and more explored applications of moonstone, we suggest, that an underlying logic connects the two, but, as far as designs go, specifically of Triglav, mentioned earlier, we consider writings of Amu-Sol to be made of everfrost through its reaffirmation of the similarity of everfrost to minerals.

+Through this connection the initial conflict of differing appearance of Everfrost Tower can be resolved.

 ##### Apocrean Circles